Kitura/kitura.dev/CONTRIBUTING.md

 ```
 - title: Guide
-  id: guide-name
+  id: guide
   items:
     - title: Title 1
-      link: /docs/guide-name/title-2-name
+      link: /docs/guide-name/title-1
     - title: Title 2
-      link: /docs/guide-name/title-3-name
+      link: /docs/guide-name/title-2
 ```

 >Yaml is whitespace sensitive, so ensure your indentation is correct.

-The content will appear on the side bar where it is located in the **docs-list.yaml** file.
+The content will appear on the side bar where it is located in the `docs-list.yaml` file.